matthew-balogh/ost-sm-air-quality/Documentation.md

 #### Containerization

-Creating standalone self-contained Docker containers for the elements depicted in the architecture design.
+Creating standalone self-contained Docker containers for the elements depicted in the architecture diagram.

 #### Data streamlining